johndekroon/serializekiller/README.md

 ##How do I use it?
 You need to install Python 2, Curl and NMAP first.
 Also Python needs the requests library.
 With that installed it's pretty ease, just:
-./serializekiller.py targetfile.txt
+`./serializekiller.py targetfile.txt`

-**Note:** on my Mac I had to call the script with: python2.7 serializekiller.py targetfile.txt.
+**Note:** on my Mac I had to call the script with: `python2.7 serializekiller.py targetfile.txt`.
 It *might* be specific for my installation.
 On Linux we experienced no problems.

 ##Is it dangerous to use?